ninthwalker/WoWCDNotifier/README.md

 ## Details/Requirements
 1. Windows 10 (version 17063 [April 2018 update]) or higher
-2. Powershell 3.0+ (Comes with WIN10)
-3. A World of Warcraft Subscription.
-(You have to put this on your WIN 10 computer yourself)
+2. World of Warcraft
-4. Discord
+3. Discord

 ## How it works
 This script is utilized in conjunction with a weak aura.
 The script reads the weak aura cooldown data and uses that for notifications.
 Pretty simple.